TheAwiteb/actix-helloworld/README.md

       ],
       "errors":[
         {
+          "status":false,
           "code":400,
-          "error":"LongUsername",
-          "message":"The username should be smaller than 30 character" }
+          "error":"The username should be smaller than 30 character", "message":"LongUsername"
+        }
       ]
     }